School bus transporting 41 people crashes in Mount Maunganui

-Eight people have been injured after a van and a school bus crashed in Mount Maunganui.
+Eight people have been injured after a bus carrying primary school students collided with a van in Mount Maunganui.

 A police spokeswoman said the crash happened on Hewletts Rd about 9.20am and there were about 41 children on board the bus.